This comprehensive guide will show you the behind the scenes design of a train the trainer program.

 And now let’s review how to proceed with a full day that is dedicated to the topic of Training Design.

+Any professional development program benefits from a solid understanding of what’s needed.
 Before you start preparing for any training project, you need information in order to know exactly what is expected of you.
 You need to understand what the needs of the participants are: what are their current situations, and what do they want to improve?

 Needs assessment is an analysis conducted to determine what kind of needs exist in a group/organisation and if the training is the best possible way to solve these needs.